 If your spouse didn't earn enough credits to qualify for her own Social Security benefit, she can receive one-half of your benefit based on your PIA.
 Spousal benefits can begin as early as age 62, but that one-half of your benefit will be permanently reduced based on the assumption that benefits would be paid out over a longer time.
-If you die, your surviving spouse who was receiving half of your benefit will begin receiving your full benefit; however, her own benefits will then end.
+If you die, your surviving spouse who was receiving half of your benefit will begin receiving your full benefit, but her own benefits will then end.
 In other words, the surviving spouse will receive approximately two-thirds of what both spouses were receiving together.

 A spouse who qualifies for Social Security benefits based on her own record has more options.
 She can receive benefits based on her own record or on your record, whichever is greater.
 If she continues to work past her full retirement age, she can choose to take one-half of your benefit and continue to earn credits based on her own record.
 She can then take her own benefit, if it's greater, when she stops working.

 If you and your spouse are divorced but you were married for at least 10 years, your former spouse will essentially have the same options as she would if you were still married.
 That is, she can receive one-half the benefit she would receive based on your record if it is greater than what she would qualify for on her own.
 She can also take the spousal benefit and delay taking her own benefit.

 - Social Security: How Do You Qualify for Benefits?

 - Social Security: Your Retirement Benefit: How It Is Figured

 - Social Security: Factors That Can Change the Amount of Your Retirement Benefit

 - Social Security: Retirement Planner: Benefits for Your Spouse